 Michael Badruddoja, MD is a Board-certified Neurologist with Fellowship training in Neuro-Oncology.
 His special interest is in the treatment of malignant glioma and he has been the Principal Investigator on multiple phase II glioblastoma multiforme clinical trials.
 He is also a Principal Investigator on Alzheimer’s disease trials.

-Kathryn Bradley, MD Kathryn Bradley, MD is certified by the American Board of Psychiatry and Neurology in both neurology and psychology.
+Kathryn Bradley, MD is certified by the American Board of Psychiatry and Neurology in both neurology and psychology.
 She completed her Fellowship training in movement disorders.
-She has experience as Principal Investigator on an orthostatic hypertension trial.
+She has experience as Principal Investigator on an orthostatic hypotension trial.

 Dinesh Talwar, MD is a Board-certified Child Neurologist and Clinical Neurophysiologist.
 He is Fellowship trained in EEG and Neurophysiology.
 Dr. Talwar’s special interests include childhood epilepsy and migraine.
 He is Principal Investigator on multiple pediatric epilepsy and migraine trials.